Amank1243/Amank1243.github.io/index.md

 # Aman Khajuria's Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2028
+I am a computer science major at CSUF and I plan on graduating in 2028.
+Here is a link to my Github profile --> https://github.com/Amank1243

 ## Favorite CPSC 120L Labs